bcnmy/docs/docs/FAQ.md

 **Is the bundler URL the same for all chains?**

-Yes, the bundler URL is same for all testnets.
-For mainnet you can reach out to us.
+Yes, for testnets same [bundler URL](/dashboard#bundler-url) can be used, just change the chainId.
+For mainnet you can reach out to [us](https://t.me/rhicsanchez).

 **How can I sign the userOp manually?**